Juniper/jet-app-store/Interface_flap_detection-app/readme.txt

-Interduction:
+Introduction:
 --------------

-This App will keep track of all the interfaces Carrier transition. if there is change found, it will notify the user on terminal and also sends syslog notification, with the interface name and it's changed new value and old value of carrier transition.
+This App will keep track of all the interfaces Carrier transition. if there is a change found, it will notify the user on terminal and also sends syslog notification, with the interface name and it's changed new value and old value of carrier transition.

 Note: Before using the app, modify all args values with the accurate one. here used some of the values are more generic/default.